saitanay/gdg-ahmd/README.md

 }
 ```

-**Step 5.3: REPLACE the action-bar div with this updated version:**
+**Step 5.3: REPLACE the action-bar div with this updated version (keep the AIWarning line from Step 3.3):**

 ```javascript
 <div className="action-bar">